Impact drivers are fast becoming part of the standard tool kit for people who do DIY home repairs and improvements.

-- Equipped with Makita's Bl Brushless motor that delivers up to 210 lbs of max torque.
+- Equipped with Makita's Bl Brushless motor that delivers up to 210 lbs of max torque suitable for pros.

 - 3-Speed power selection switch allows extra precise control in a wide range of applications.

-- Reverse rotation auto-stop mode stops rotation and impact when load is loosened adequately.
+- Reverse rotation auto-stop mode stops rotation and impact when the load is loosened adequately.

-- The kit comes with 18V lithium-ion 2.0Ah battery, 18V LXT fast charger, and lightweight tool bag.
+- The kit comes with an 18V lithium-ion 2.0Ah battery, 18V LXT fast charger, and a lightweight tool bag.